On random matrix statistics of 3d gravity: Duality via BCFT

 One of the BCFT bootstrap conditions is called the open-closed duality \cite{Cardy:1989ir,Cardy:1991tv}, stating that

 The central object underlying the duality will be the RHS, but we will often use the LHS to compute it.

 One way to state the conjectured duality is the following.
-First, denote by $Z^{\rm primary}_{\Sigma_{g,n}\times I}$ the gravitational path integral on $\Sigma_{g,n}\times I$ with EOW branes at the ends of the interval, each of the $n$ asymptotic boundaries being an annulus with moduli
+First, denote by $Z^{\rm primary}_{\Sigma_{g,n}\times I}$ the gravitational path integral on $\Sigma_{g,n}\times I$\footnote{We will abuse the notation a little by using $\Sigma_{g,n}$ to denote the Riemann surface with either $n$ punctures/geodesic circles or $n$ asymptotic boundaries.} with EOW branes at the ends of the interval, each of the $n$ asymptotic boundaries being an annulus with moduli